betmma/my_balatro_mods/README.md

 - Rank Bump: (cooldown: 2 hands) Temporarily increase ranks of chosen cards by 1 for this hand.
 - Variable: (cooldown: 2 hands) Select some cards, let X be the rank of rightmost card, and then increase ranks of other cards by X.
 - Cached Hand: (cooldown: 1 round) Hand type of next hand is set to the last hand.
-- Heal: (cooldown: 3 hands) Undebuff selected cards for this handd.
+- Heal: (cooldown: 3 hands) Undebuff selected cards for this hand.
 - Absorber: (cooldown: 1 ante) Reduce Hands to 1 and gain X0.1 for each hand reduced.
 - Double Lift: (cooldown: 2 rounds) Choose 1 more card in current pack.
 - Recycle (cooldown: $20 used) Reduce reroll cost by $5.